irods/irods_docs/docs/getting_started/running.md

 Messages can be rotated on a regular basis, most commonly through the **logrotate** service.

 ## Standard Output Mode
-This mode instructs the server and all of its children to write log messages to **stdout** instead of **rsyslog**.
+This mode instructs the server and all of its children to write log messages to **stdout** instead of **syslog**.
 This mode can be enabled in two ways.

 ### Option 1 (recommended) - Use the control script in the iRODS service account
 ```bash